Table of Contents:

-The biggest trend in 2021 is that virtual events, and hybrid-meeting, set up and execution will be more deliberate.
-In 2020, virtual event organizers reacted out of necessity—trying to do what they could as quickly as possible.
+The biggest trend in 2022 is that virtual events, and hybrid-meeting, set up and execution will be more deliberate.
+When the pandemic first hit, virtual event organizers reacted out of necessity—trying to do what they could as quickly as possible.
 Most people were relying on what they thought they knew about digital events versus what is actually possible.
 This article includes a comprehensive checklist for virtual event speaker best practices.

 But now we are going to see more deliberate design around the virtual events and attendee experience just like physical events.
 Starting with handling speakers.
 Many planners thought these folks would level up their online abilities quickly, such as learning about cameras and microphones and presenting well via technology from home.
 But there are many professional speakers who do not have the setup for an engaging content experience.

 Rehearsals are not happening often enough, and even when you send presenters a two-page guide on tech requirements, instructions and emergency-backup plans, too many of them ignore it.
 So, 2021 will see more time and financial investment by organizers in speaker training and speaker prep.

 Put together an information packet for your speakers so that they know exactly what to expect:

 - Include a calendar with any deadlines for deliverables and practice sessions clearly noted.

 - Provide access to branding guidelines such as PowerPoint Slide templates.

 - Provide system requirements for the webinar software they will be using.